 When “s” is 1, we can “piggy-back” on the existing entry and save a pointer to the predicted value in the dictionary (together with the R_dest only, because we might use it for the dependency chain)

+Layan – I see a problem here – if the same uop resides in 2 uop cache entries then obviously they both need to point to the same entry in dictionary.
+The problems that I see are as follows:

+Since we use the BB address + uop offset in the BB as a lookup key in the dictionary then the duplicated uop will have 2 different keys.
+This can work as long as you have a last value predictor, however if you use a context or stride predictor this will be a problem.

+We allow only one speculative uop in a BB (for now).
+If a duplicated uop is marked as speculative in one BB how will you know in the second BB that it is speculative?

 Assumptions:

 Note: We might want to commit the whole BB at once (if both value and branch predictions are correct), or none of its uOps (if the prediction is wrong).
 The flush is performed from the problematic BB and forward.
 Currently, we don’t do that.